BithreenGirlen/DxLibSpineViewer/README.md

 ### Export as single image

-1. Right click the screen.
+1. Right click on the window.
 2. Select `Snap as PNG` or `Snap as JPG`.

 ### Export as multiple images

-1. Right click the screen and select `Start image recording`.
+1. Right click on the window.
+2. Select `Start image recording`.
-2. Right click again and select `Save as GIF` or `Save as PNGs`.
+3. Right click again and select `Save as GIF` or `Save as PNGs`.

-- Mind that `width * height * 4` byte of memory will be consumed for every frame.

 ### Export as video

-1. Right click the screen and select `Start video recording`.
+1. Right click on the window.
+2. Select `Start video recording`.
-2. Right click again and select `End recording`.
+3. Right click again and select `End recording`.

 </details>
 <details><summary>Note on filename</summary>